Rakan2008/yamama-rescue-drone/README.md

 ## ⚙️ Execution Steps

-1️⃣ Connect the **Raspberry Pi** and camera module.
+1️⃣ Connect Raspberry Pi, IMX477 Camera, and ReSpeaker Audio HAT.
-2️⃣ Launch the **local AI modules** for face/speech analysis.
+2️⃣ Run **local AI modules** for face and voice analysis.
-3️⃣ Start the **n8n workflow** for cloud AI analysis.
+3️⃣ Start **n8n workflow** for image interpretation and alerting.
-4️⃣ Capture or upload images to trigger detection.
+4️⃣ Capture or upload an image.
-5️⃣ Wait for both local and cloud systems to finish analysis.
+5️⃣ Wait for AI results (local + cloud).
-6️⃣ Check your **email inbox** for the automated report.
+6️⃣ Check **Gmail inbox** for the report.

 ---